rustbridge/website/index.md

 held at [RustFest Berlin](https://2016.rustfest.eu/), and since then, it's become a tradition of sorts to hold a workshop at every Rust conference thereafter.
 Independently, RustBridge workshops have been held in 5 continents.
 {: .f4 .lh-copy}

+## RustBridge near you?
+{: .f2 .lh-title .mt5 }

+RustBridge is currently transitioning to organizing in chapters.
+These are groups of people based in a particular area.
+{: .f4 .lh-copy}

+{% include chapters-list.html %}

+See our documentation on [organizing a chapter](/organizing/chapter/) for more information around starting and managing your own chapter.
+{: .f4 .lh-copy}